eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Process
 -------
-A *Process* represents each process running an application using *Fast DDS*.
+*Process* represents each process running an application using *Fast DDS*.
 Be aware that it is possible to run more than one *DomainParticipant* in the same *Process*, and they do not require to be related with each other, not even under the same *Domain*.